saptak/spark/6-spark-with-scala.md

 #Exploring Spark with Scala

-Here we are going to walk through the process of using Scala and Apache Spark to interactively analyze data on a Apache Hadoop Cluster.
+In this section we are going to walk through the process of using Scala and Apache Spark to interactively analyze data on a Apache Hadoop Cluster.

-By the end of this page, you will have learned:
+By the end of this tutorial, you will have learned:

   1. How to interact with Apache Spark through an interactive Spark shell
   2. How to read a text file from HDFS and create a RDD